CemGEMS web app tutorial¶

 Cloning and editing plot documents¶

-A useful modification of the plot document may consist in changing the default colors (of lines or areas) for some ordinates (e.g. recidual constituents, equilibrated phases, chemical elements).
-To excercise this, let us go back to the simplest getting-started workflow, which results in the plot frame shown in screen images gallery.
+A useful modification of the plot document may consist in changing the title or adjusting the default colors (of lines or areas) for some ordinates (e.g. residual constituents, equilibrated phases, chemical elements).
+To excercise this, let us go back to the simplest getting-started workflow and create there the process of "Ingress" type with name "carbonation", which results in the plot frame similar to that shown in the screen images gallery.

 Editing colors in the plot legend¶

+Open the plot definition in jsoneditor again.
 Legends used in rendering plot frames are located in the "legends" JSON array (list), which contains 9 elements.
 Expand these one-by-one to find "Constituent", which is also a list, and expand its elements one-by-one until "Ferrite" (as shown below).
-Alternatively, type "Ferrite" in search field in the upper-right corner and press Enter.
+Alternatively, type "Ferrite" in the search field in the upper-right corner and press Enter.

-Move the color indicator around (as shown) and click "Ok" to choose a new color (code).
+Move the color indicator around (as shown) and click "Ok" to choose a new color (code)for Ferrite constituent.
 Next, type "ettringite-AlFe" in the search field to locate this entry in "Phase" legend.
 Click on the color sample (light-green square) and, in the appearing palette, change the color to magenta.

 To make legend changes visible on the plot frames, the results need to be resampled (this also refers to changed phaseAliases in the parent recipe).
-To do this, click "Simulate Process" button to re-run and re-sample the process.
+To do this, click the "Simulate Process" button to re-run and re-sample the process.
 When the plot frame appears again, explore the different combinations of Ordinate and Chart to see the changed legend colors in effect.
+Upon re-simulation, the plot title can be reset to default; if needed, you can edit the title again (for instance, for making a screen image).

 Changing path to data sampling in Ordinate¶

 Let us, for example, take a look at how the sampling of volumes of residual constituents and equilibrated phases is defined.
-To do that, open the plot document in jsoneditor (click on the "pencil" button next to the plot name in the "Simulated:..." row), and type "Volume," in the search field.
+To do that, open the plot document in jsoneditor (click on the "pencil" button next to the plot name in the "Plot..." row), and type "Volume," in the search field.
 This should bring you to the "Volumes" ordinate definition.
-The sampling of data is described in the "dataset" subdocument, the first of three entries looks like (partially expanded):
+The sampling of data is described in the "dataset" subdocument, where the first of three entries look like (partially expanded):

 The "assert" field under "value", if expanded, shows that only data for objects with Volume > 1e-6 cm^3 should be sampled.
 This is to avoid collecting volumes of constituents and phases that will not be visible on plots and will not make any significant contribution to total volume of cement.